You unknowingly attract the wrong clients – and how to fix that

 Next, review your roster of clients.
 Be brutally honest.
 Who’s a joy to work with and who gives you headaches?

 As you review your client list, note which qualities your best clients share.
-Now list the common qualities of your headache clients.Are you dealing with an upper limit problem?
+Now list the common qualities of your headache clients.Are you dealing with an upper limit problem in your #accounting firm?
 That's when the only way to earn more money is to work additional hours.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Over the years I realized my clients possess an upper limit problem.
 The only way to earn more money is to work additional hours.
 Raising their rates is an option, but they’re afraid of losing clients.
 So, the legacy clients pay lower fees than the newer clients.
 They tolerate headache clients, because letting them go is uncomfortable.
 And, they want to fix this but unsure how to do this on their own.

 Do you attract or repel ideal clients?